The ACT loves to quiz students on pronoun-antecedent questions. It’s hard to find an ACT English test that doesn’t include at least a couple.

-Antecedent simply means the word to which a pronoun refers, or in other words, the word that a pronoun replaces.
+Antecedent means the word a pronoun refers to - in other words, the word the pronoun replaces.

-If we said “My dog Spot chased his tail for over half an hour,” after processing the desire to get Spot some water and a nap, we would notice the pronoun replaces the word “Spot.”
+If we said, “My dog Spot chased his tail for over half an hour,” you can see that the pronoun replaces the word “Spot.”

-Without pronouns, we would have to say “Spot chased Spot’s tail for over half an hour."
-This could get really annoying, especially if there is more than one reference to the same noun.
-So in this case, “Spot” is our antecedent because “Spot” is the word that the pronoun “his” is referring to, or is replacing.
+Without pronouns, we’d have to say, “Spot chased Spot’s tail for over half an hour.”
+That gets annoying fast, especially when the same noun appears multiple times.
+In this sentence, “Spot” is the antecedent because “Spot” is the word the pronoun “his” refers to (and replaces).

 There are two ways the ACT will try to confuse you with pronouns and antecedents: pronoun-antecedent agreement and unclear antecedents.

-Every pronoun needs to have a clear antecedent, preferably within the same sentence as the pronoun.
-If the pronoun’s antecedent could be more than one thing OR if it hasn’t been stated in a few sentences, we need to not use the pronoun at all, but just name the antecedent.
+Every pronoun needs a clear antecedent, preferably in the same sentence as the pronoun.
+If the pronoun could refer to more than one noun, or if the antecedent hasn’t been stated in the last few sentences, don’t use the pronoun.
+Instead, name the antecedent directly.

 The engineer and the doctor worked together from her notes to create an advanced prosthetic.